bmwcarit/ramses-logic/doc/sphinx/api.rst

 * Creating a link from node A to node B if node B is linked to node A (links have a direction and this creates a two-node loop!)
 * Any set of :class:`rlogic::LogicNode` instances whose links form a (directed) circle, e.g. A->B->C->A (this is caught at update time, not at link creation time)

+There is an exception to the 'no cycles' rule if using weak links.
+These allow data propagation in a cycle which would not be possible with regular links.
+Weak links should be used only if absolutely necessary and it is essential to fully understand their caveats and limitations first before using them.
+See :func:`rlogic::LogicEngine::linkWeak` for details.

 A link can be removed in a similar fashion:

 .. code-block::